drlippman/canvas-scripts/README.md

 This folder contains scripts for generating or modifying common cartridge files, including using Canvas's extensions to create modules.

-_canvasbase.zip_
+_canvasbase.zip, canvasbase2.zip_
-An empty cartridge with some of the necessary junk that Canvas needs to process it correctly.
-This gets used in some of the scripts.
+Empty cartridges with some of the necessary junk that Canvas needs to process it correctly.
+These gets used in some of the scripts.  canvasbase2.zip has special markers added for replacement.  canvasbase.zip has no imsmanifest or module_meta.

+_simpleimport.php_
+An example of how to import a collection of HTML content as Canvas wiki pages.

 _fwktocanvas3.php_
 Designed to take a file archive from 2012books.lardbucket.org and convert the